yuand17/Generation-and-Verification-of-Genuine-Multipartite-Entanglement/README.md

-# Generation-and-Verification-of-Genuine-Multipartite-Entanglement on a Superconducting Quantum Processor
+# Generation and Verification of Genuine Multipartite Entanglement on a Superconducting Quantum Processor

 This program numerically evaluates the predicted value of entanglement witnesses for the one-dimensional linear cluster state, with the method of random Clifford circuit simulations.
 The error correction method in [<sup>1</sup>](#refer-anchor-1) is adopted to mitigate the readout errors.